Ivan-1F/Ivan-Carpet-Addition/docs/rules.md

 Enables '/xpcounter' command

-Use '/xpcounter <player> reset' to reset the counter
+Use '/xpcounter <player> reset' to reset a player's counter

-Use '/xpcounter <player>' to query the counter
+Use '/xpcounter <player>' to query a player's counter

 Use '/log xpcounter <players>' to subscribe xp counters